tradinovabg/CareBee/README.md

 - Home page with "CareBee" title and an SOS button.
 - `/sos` page containing a form with name, e-mail, and message fields.

+## Deployment

+The application is deployed via GitHub Pages at https://tradinovabg.github.io/CareBee/